github/ccql/README.md

 # ccql
 Concurrent, multi server MySQL client

-`ccql` is a simple executable utility which executes a given a set of queries on a given set of MySQL hosts in parallel.
+`ccql` is a simple executable utility which executes a given set of queries on a given set of MySQL hosts in parallel.

 Quick example: